 El Centro de Los Pobres.
 Located in Avondale, Los Pobres supports migrant laborers and their families through food, clothing, medical and dental support.

 Friendly Harbor Drop in Center.
-Our Mission is to restore hope, dignity, and a sense of purpose to Pueblo citizens who happen to have a mental illness.
-Our Goals are to assist these people in their quest for recovery. www.friendlyharbor.org/
+The center’s mission is to restore hope, dignity, and a sense of purpose to Pueblo citizens who happen to have a mental illness.
+Our goals are to assist these people in their quest for recovery. www.friendlyharbor.org/

 Habitat for Humanity.
 Habitat is a nonprofit, nondenominational Christian housing ministry.
 Habitat welcomes all people – regardless of race, religion, ethnicity or any other difference – to build and repair simple, decent, affordable houses with those who lack adequate shelter.
 Link to Habitat

 La Puente.
-Located in Colorado’s San Luis Valley providing emergency shelter, food assistance, transitional housing, self-sufficiency services, homeless prevention, community outreach services, and job training for the homeless and other community members in crisis.
+Located in Colorado’s San Luis Valley, the organization provides emergency shelter, food assistance, transitional housing, self-sufficiency services, homeless prevention, community outreach services, and job training for the homeless and other community members in crisis.
 La Puente endeavors to meet immediate needs and to empower people to live independently, with dignity. www.lapuente.net/

 Pueblo Cooperative Care Center.
 COOP exists to provide food and other critical services to the poor in a constructive and supportive atmosphere that extends hope and purpose to those less fortunate. www.cooperativecare.org

 Posada.
-Our mission is to provide housing and supportive services that empower homeless individuals and families in Pueblo County to become self-supporting members of the community.
+Posada’s mission is to provide housing and supportive services that empower homeless individuals and families in Pueblo County to become self-supporting members of the community.
 More info at www.posadapueblo.org

 - Project Angel Tree